DougSalt/GLAMURS/ontologies/top-down-ontologies/README.md

 + top-down-common.owl - this is a common framework on which most of the top-down ontologies have been built.
 The only top-down ontology that does not directly import this ontology is the original description of work ontology.
-+ top-downn.owl - this is the top-down ontology with all component ontologies from this directory integrated together.
++ top-down.owl - this is the top-down ontology with all component ontologies from this directory integrated together.
 This is the ontology to which all bottom-up ontologies will link.

 The remaining parts are additional directories each containing an ontology as described below: